aloisdg/aloisdg-blog/posts/use-git-aliases.md

   - windows
 ---

 I use git mostly in command line.
 The main reason is to have error messages and an history of what I entered when I do something wrong.
 It helps me a lot.
 Writing `git status` a dozen time per feature is cumbersome.
-Lets use aliases.
+Let's use aliases.

 Back in the time I used to maintain my own list of aliases.
 In my old `.bashrc` you could find lines like: